Step Back in Time at These 12 Frank Lloyd Wright Houses Across the USA

 Although he became famous for designing public works like the Guggenheim Museum, the American architect’s bread and butter was building private homes.

-Ask anyone to name a famous American architect and chances are they’ll name Frank Lloyd Wright, and for good reason.
-Before Wright, who began designing in the 1890s, there wasn’t a definitive style of American architecture—the pinnacle of luxury was owning a European-esque home: think French empire, Italianate, and Gothic revival.
-To Wright, who was madly in love with America’s landscape, people, and democratic values, this was a tragedy.
-Throughout his seven-decade-long career, Wright would design more than 1,000 buildings and put American architecture on the map with his innovative ideas and timeless aesthetic.
-Today he is recognized as one the most accomplished architects of all time.
-Though he created a number of famous public works like New York City’s Guggenheim Museum, Wright primarily worked with private homeowners to build the homes of their dreams—and his dreams, naturally.
+Frank Lloyd Wright revolutionized American architecture.
+Before him, the pinnacle of luxury was owning a European-inspired home: think French Empire, Italianate, and Gothic revival.
+Wright, who began working as a draftsman in 1887, changed all of that with his designs, which today look delightfully retro.
+Throughout his seven-decade-long career, he designed more than 1,000 buildings.
+Today, he’s recognized as one of the most accomplished architects of all time.
+Although he created a number of famous public buildings, such as New York City’s Guggenheim Museum, Wright primarily worked with private homeowners to create the homes of their dreams—and his too.

-He is perhaps best known for pioneering the prairie-style house, which is characterized by its dramatically flat cantilevered roofs, neutral colors, minimalist aesthetics, and simple, but striking silhouettes.
+He is perhaps best known for pioneering the prairie-style house, characterized by its dramatically flat cantilevered roofs, neutral colors, minimalist aesthetics, and simple but striking silhouettes.
 Inspired by the open, flat expanse of the American prairie, Wright’s designs sensationalized both the interior and home design worlds.
-But Wright was no one-trick pony.
-In his later years, Wright would become inspired by both Japanese and pre-Columbian architecture, influences that would dominate the work he created.
+In his later years, Wright became inspired by both Japanese and pre-Columbian architecture, influences that would dominate the work he created.

 Photo by Carrie A Hanrahan/Shutterstock